hendrtd/comp-2210/docs/modules/m1/lectures.md

 ### Test Case Design

-In programming, a test is only as useful as the test cases that you design.
-In this video, you will learn the basics of purposeful test case design and how it can help you to address issues in your code.
+Testing is only as useful as the test cases that you design.
+In this video you will learn about different perspectives on testing, as well as the basics of purposeful test case design.

 > [*Video: Test Case Design*](https://auburn.hosted.panopto.com/Panopto/Pages/Viewer.aspx?id=cd4afebc-add1-457f-a230-acbc0052c7a9)